tetranz/select2entity-bundle/README.md

 * `multiple` True for multiple select (many to many).
 False for single (many to one) select.
 * `minimum_input_length` is the number of keys you need to hit before the search will happen.
 Defaults to 2.
 * `page_limit` This is passed as a query parameter to the remote call.
 It is intended to be used to limit size of the list returned.
 Defaults to 10.
+* `scroll` True will enable infinite scrolling.
+Defaults to false.
 * `allow_clear` True will cause Select2 to display a small x for clearing the value.
 Defaults to false.
 * `delay` The delay in milliseconds after a keystroke before trigging another AJAX request.
 Defaults to 250 ms.
 * `placeholder` Placeholder text.